This year’s festival – 1-10 April 2015!

 Once a year, the steaming food stalls, blooming flowers and carnival festivities spice up this little town’s quietness and celebrate the coming of spring.
 Sitting down in one of the food stalls we could go to the front of the counter, and point out all the delicacies that we love to eat.
 Trust me, I never say no to Kimchi :).
 After the meal, we carried on our journey to the Jinhae Navel Museum.
 It was a navy facilities which turned into an exhibition site during the festivals, and there was a shuttle bus that took us from the festival to the museum ~

 It was a bit of a shame that we didn’t have enough time to go up the Amin Road – Google it, it’s a road on the hill with Cherry trees lined up along the road.
 If visitors don’t rent a car, it is possible to go there by taxi (but make sure you have the contacts or able to call one on the way back).
-However, now this road is extremely famous, the traffic is horrendous at peak hours, and peak seasons and you might be stuck on the road…
+The 4km long slope in the thick forest of cherry trees and cypress is, in fact, one of the most sought getaways from Changwon to Jinhae.
+Along the way numbers of convenient facilities such as park benches, pavilion are available.
+The road is also one of the best places to enjoy strolling or driving course.
+Now, this road is extremely famous, the traffic is horrendous at peak hours, and peak seasons and you might be stuck on the road…